How to Complain in Person and Get the Result You Want

 How good are you at complaining?
 How many times have you been upset by a bad meal experience, and kept quiet?
 Have you ever missed out on a special offer because the item was sold out?
-Were you a timid mouse, or did you roar your disappointment like a lion?
-If you have a valid case, the answer is to complain, and not be a passive customer.
+If you have a valid case, don't be a passive customer, but raise a complaint.

 Here are some tips on the right way to complain effectively.
 Follow them and you’ll be surprised how easy it is to get redress.
-Do it in the right way and most people are helpful if you've got a genuine complaint.
-But don’t take the mickey, you’ll get nowhere fast if you try it on.
+Do it in the right way and most people are helpful, but don’t take the mickey, you’ll get nowhere fast if you try it on.

 If you lose your temper when making a complaint, you no longer have the moral high ground.
 Keep your cool and state your case calmly and rationally.
 Know the facts and be able to prove them.